KareemZeair/KareemZeair/README.md

 - ⚡ Fun fact: ...
 -->
 ### About me:
-I am a 4th year computer engineering student at Memorial University of Newfoundland.
+I am a graduating computer engineering student at Memorial University of Newfoundland.
 Continuously improving my skills and learning new ones is something I try to live by.
 I am currently improving my web development skills and learning about new technologies in this field.

 ### Current Positions:
- - Software Developer Intern @ Verafin
+ - Software Developer Intern @ Nasdaq
- - Director of co-op for the Engineering Society A @ MUN.

  ### Interests:
  I am passionate about teaching and moderating hands-on workshops with previous experiences doing so.
-I love cooking, reading, and socializing.
+I love cooking, reading, and foosball.

 ### [Resume.pdf](https://github.com/KareemZeair/KareemZeair/blob/1dba3cb2ca4d564251aa41a672de01b69b7504a8/Resume.pdf)